TeachingNLP/workshop-book/keynotes/ines_montani.md

 ## Speaker: Ines Montani

-Ines is the co-founder of [Explosion](https://explosion.ai/about), a maker of software developer tools, including [spaCy](https://spacy.io/), one of the leading open-source libraries for Natural Language Processing in Python, and [Prodigy](https://prodi.gy/), a modern annotation tool powered by active learning.
+Ines Montani is the co-founder of [Explosion](https://explosion.ai/about), co-developer of [spaCy](https://spacy.io/) library for Natural Language Processing in Python, and lead developer of [Prodigy](https://prodi.gy/), a modern annotation tool powered by active learning.
 She is also a fellow at the Python Software Foundation.
 Check out her [Advanced NLP with spaCy](https://course.spacy.io/en/) interactive course.

 ```{image} ../img/ines.jpg